AffluentSponges/sMart-server/README.md

 save and close the ```.env``` file

+You will need the API Keys from the following services:
+Google
+UberRUSH (including access token)
+Coinbase
+TWilio
+Microsoft vision
+AWS

 ```npm install```

 ```npm run init-db``` to construct the database schema. this will most likely clear any data in it.